SAP-samples/teched2025-AD161/exercises/ex0/README.md

 ## Summary

-You have now installed the _cds toolkit_ and prepared the worskspace.
+You have now installed the _cds toolkit_ and prepared the workspace.

 Continue to - [Exercise 1 - Build CAP app xflights](../ex1/README.md)